Image 1 of 1

 It was the morning of April 19, 1775, and Lexington Green was choked in a cold, heavy fog.
 The alarm riders—Paul Revere and William Dawes—had long passed, but the tension remained.
 Captain John Parker's eighty minutemen were gathered, waiting.

-The Call of "Improvement": The Redcoats were marching on Concord to capture the powder and, just as importantly, the leaders of the rebellion.
-The Woolace clan had always seen "improvement" as a polite word for greed and removal, and Munroe saw this British mission as the same cold bureaucracy his family had fought in 1770.
+The Redcoats were marching on Concord to seize colonial powder and arrest the leaders of the rebellion.
+The Order of the Righteous Ancient Men had always seen "improvement" as an imperial euphemism for greed and forced removal—the same cold bureaucracy Munroe's family had fought hand-to-hand in 1770.

 The Word of Munroe (1775)